lydiadanas/Data-310/ThursdayWeek3.md

 The first model I tried without crossing columns was very accurate (0.958) for a wealth of 5, but became progressively less accurate (0.700 at the lowest) the lower the wealth was.
-In the plot below, it is blue.
+In the plot below, it is green.

-I couldn't figure out how to cross columns using